Ángel Di María

-Ángel Fabián Di María (/es/; born 14 February 1988) is an Argentine professional footballer who plays as a right winger for Argentine Primera División club Rosario Central.
-Widely regarded as one of the greatest Argentine players of all time, Di María is known for his dribbling ability, playmaking, rapid pace and agility.
-He is the all-time Argentine top assist provider in the UEFA Champions League (41), ranking second overall.
+Ángel Fabián Di María (/es/; born 14 February 1988) is an Argentine professional footballer who plays as a right winger or attacking midfielder for and captains Argentine Primera División club Rosario Central.
+Known for his dribbling and playmaking, he is regarded as one of the best wingers of his generation and one of Argentina's greatest ever players.
+He ranks as the all-time Argentine top assist provider, and second overall, in the UEFA Champions League (41) and is Paris Saint-Germain's all-time top assist provider (112).
+In addition, he is also one of a select number of players who have amassed over 1,000 career appearances.

 Di María began his career with Rosario Central but first came into prominence at Benfica after signing for the club in 2007, aged 19.
 He helped Benfica win the Primeira Liga, the club's first league title in five years, and two Taça da Liga titles.
-In 2010, Di María moved to Spanish club Real Madrid in a transfer worth €25 million, where he won a 2011–12 La Liga title and the 2013–14 Champions League.
-He signed for Manchester United in 2014 in a then-British record deal worth £59.7 million (€75.6 million) but left a year later to join Paris Saint-Germain.
-During his time in England, Di María was selected in the FIFPRO Men's World 11 in 2014.
-In France, Di María won five league titles, five Coupe de France, and four Coupe de la Ligue, which includes three domestic quadruples, and helped the club reach its first Champions League final in 2020.
-He is also the club's ninth-highest goalscorer and all-time leader in assists.
-He joined Italian side Juventus for free in the summer of 2022, before returning to Benfica in 2023.
+In 2010, Di María moved to Spanish club Real Madrid in a transfer worth €25 million, where he won the 2011–12 La Liga title and the 2013–14 Champions League, amongst other honours.
+In 2014, Di María was selected in the FIFPRO Men's World 11 and the UEFA Team of the Year.
+After a falling out with the board at Madrid, he signed for Manchester United in 2014 in a then-British record deal worth £59.7 million (€75.7 million), and inherited the iconic number 7 shirt.